-Pain in the ear and jaw can range from a mild ache to intense pain.
+Pain in the ear and jaw can range from mild aches to intense pain.
 Numerous conditions can cause ear and jaw pain, including mouth or ear infections, joint injuries, and tooth grinding.
 Treatment can depend on the cause.

 For example, a person who has not been to the dentist in many years and has a history of tooth pain may have pain due to a cavity.